andretms/quickstarts-test/articles/active-directory/develop/quickstarts/active-directory-ios.md

 ---

-# Call the Microsoft Graph API from a iOS app
+# Call the Microsoft Graph API from an iOS native app

 This quickstart contains a code sample that demonstrates how a native iOS application can sign in personal, work and school accounts, get an access token, and call the Microsoft Graph API.